 Super View: 0x7fba00e081d0- A parent view associated with a view having breaking constraints

-There are two ways to inspect this view.
+There are two ways we can dig this further,

 This is the easiest way to capture the view with breaking constraints.
 When Xcode detects the view with breaking constraints, it will print a message which looks something like this,